jcu-eresearch/TDH-Research-Data-Catalogue-pre1.8/creating_a_research_record.rst

 Date Coverage
 `````````````
-The date coverage allows you to specify the time period relevant to your date - to could be a start and end date for the data collection or it could be a time period such as *World War II* or *The Dark Ages*.
+The date coverage allows you to specify the time period relevant to your date - this could be a start and end date for the data collection or it could be a time period such as *World War II* or *The Dark Ages*.
 For example, if your research data relates to samples you have collected and analysed (e.g. temperature readings, soil pH, blood tests, biological samples) then the date coverage would be:

 * start of data collection - 1st of October 2011 e.g. 2011-10-01
 * end of data analysis - 30th of November 2013 e.g. 2013-11-30